cockroachdb/swiss/README.md

     Abseil implementation is leveraring gcc/llvm assembly intrinsics which are not currently available in Go.
 In order to take advantage of SIMD we'll have to write most/all of the probing loop in assembly.
-- Abstract out the slice allocations so we can use manual memory allocation when used inside Pebble.
 - Explore extendible hashing to allow incremental resizing.
 See https://github.com/golang/go/issues/54766#issuecomment-1233125048